-- Description: Let your customer know what they get when they purchase this ticket type ("Skip the ticket line," "Attend a meet and greet after the show," etc), or if there are restrictions on who can use this ticket ("Ages 18+", "Ages 5 and under", etc).
+- Description: Let your customer know what they get with this ticket option ("Skip the ticket line," "Attend a meet and greet after the show," etc), or if there are restrictions on who can use this ticket ("Ages 18+", "Ages 5 and under", etc).

 - Ticket Instructions: Provide any special instructions for using their tickets to customers.
-This text will display on their event ticket under the Notes/Instructions section of the ticket they receive.
+This text displays in the Notes/Instructions section of the ticket they receive.

 - Max Tickets Per Purchase: Set the maximum number of tickets a customer may purchase during one transaction.

 - Require Separate Names on Each Ticket: When select the customer will be required to provide a name for each ticket in their order.
 This obviously can slow down the purchase, so is only recommended if absolutely required for the event type.

 - Hide Map and Address on Ticket: Select this option if you do not want customers to see the venue details on their ticket.

 Choose whether you want to pass the cost of the service fee to the consumer or incur the fee yourself.
 Passing the cost on will add the service fee to the total amount of the customer's purchase: I.e. a $10 ticket + $0.75 service will post a total of $10.75 at checkout.
 When you incur the service fee, no additional amount will be added at checkout.

 - Send Alert Email About Every Ticket Sale: Want to be notified of every ticket sale for your event?
 Click the checkbox to receive an email when every purchase is made.